saurabhterna/terraform-oci/Module-1/Setup Terraform using OCI Cloud Shell.md

 6. Paste the contents of the PEM public key you generated earlier into the dialog box.
 7. Click the "Add" button.

-By following these steps, you will successfully created and uploaded the public key to to your profile, allowing your API requests to be securely signed and verified by OCI using the associated private key.
+By following these steps, you will successfully create and upload the public key to your profile, allowing your API requests to be securely signed and verified by OCI using the associated private key.

 ## Step 4: Fingerprint